IMAGINARY/Arnold5to15/README.md

 You can use the command line
 ```
-xelatex 5to15_xx_XX.tex
+xelatex 5to15_xx_YY.tex
 ```
-where `xx` is the [language code](http://www.langtag.net/registries/lsr-language.txt) and `XX` is the [region code](http://www.langtag.net/registries/lsr-region.txt) to create `5to15_xx_XX.pdf`.
+where `xx` is the [language code](http://www.langtag.net/registries/lsr-language.txt) and `YY` is the [region code](http://www.langtag.net/registries/lsr-region.txt) to create `5to15_xx_YY.pdf`.
 Usually, you can also configure the TeX editor of your choice to use XeLaTeX instead of pdfLaTeX.

 Note that the documents rely on a number of recent packages.
 Therefore: